 - How can we help organizations adapt so that everyone in our community gets the good stuff?

-Our answer: pivot our practice and share what we’ve learned about leading change.
+Our answer: pivot our practice and share what we’ve learned about leading for good.
 Change itself isn’t a bad thing, but it can be scary.
 And fear can lead to inaction or wrong action.
 We humans are creatures of habit.
 If things aren’t working, we double-down on the same behaviors and thought patterns that got us into trouble in the first place.
 When it comes to change and growth, everyone needs a little help.
 So, in July 2016 we accepted our last cohort of Leading for Good apprentices at LeadLocal.
 A year later, Brooke got hitched and moved on to adventures outside LeadLocal.

-LeadLocal’s hands-on, innovative approach emerged from years of teaching and working alongside clients and partners to imagine regenerative solutions.
+With a focus on situated learning and leadership development, LeadLocal works with individuals and organizations to expand possibilities.
+Our hands-on, innovative approach emerged from years of teaching and working alongside clients and partners to imagine regenerative solutions.
 LeadLocal draws inspiration and tools from the classroom, design thinking, lean startup, and participatory research.
 Our favorite (and most successful) projects are those we co-create with our clients and their stakeholders, because tapping into local funds of knowledge uncovers situated and culturally-relevant solutions that can take root and grow.